polyvariant/sttp-oauth2/docs/getting-started.md

 Depending on your use case, please see documentation for the grant you want to support.

-Each grant is implemented in an object with explicit return and error types on methods and additionally, TaglessFinal friendly `*Provider` interface.
+Each grant is implemented in an object with explicit return and error types on methods and additionally, Tagless Final friendly `*Provider` interface.